Colossal Terahertz Magnetoresistance from Magnetic Polarons in EuZn$_2$P$_2$

 \

-\textit{Results}\,---\,We measure the complex terahertz transmission of EuZn$_2$P$_2$ using THz-TDS over the frequency range $\nu=0.2$--2.0~THz, temperatures $T=1.6$--150~K, and magnetic fields up to $B=7$~T. The corresponding complex optical conductivity $\sigma(\nu)$ is obtained as described in the Supplementary Material~\cite{SM}.
+\textit{Results}\,---\,We measure the complex terahertz transmission of EuZn$_2$P$_2$ using THz-TDS over the frequency range $\nu=0.2$--2.0~THz.
+Zero-field spectra span $T=1.6$--150~K, while field-dependent spectra were acquired up to $B=7$~T at selected temperatures.
+The corresponding complex optical conductivity $\sigma(\nu)$ is obtained as described in the Supplemental Material~\cite{SM}.
 In the following, we focus on the dissipative (real) component $\sigma_1(\nu)$, which captures the low-energy electronic response relevant to magnetic polarons.

 We first present zero-field spectra spanning the temperature range where magnetic-polaron phenomenology has been established in EuZn$_2$P$_2$ by transport and local probes~\cite{Krebber2023EuZn2P2PRB,Cook2025EuZn2P2Polaron}.
 Figure~\ref{fig:fig1}(a) shows $\sigma_1(\nu)$ at several representative temperatures.
 The low-energy response appears as a broad electronic feature whose maximum, near 0.6~THz at high temperatures, shifts to lower frequencies upon cooling, as seen by the progressive displacement of the low-frequency peak in Fig.~\ref{fig:fig1}(a).
 Its high-frequency side overlaps with the low-frequency tail of a Eu-related phonon mode, producing a pronounced conductivity minimum at $\nu_\mathrm{min}\!\sim\!1.5~\mathrm{THz}$ that marks the boundary between the two contributions.
-Although the phonon peak at 3~THz lies outside our spectral range ~\cite{Krebber2023EuZn2P2PRB,PhysRevB.110.014421,Dutra2025GaEuZn2P2}, this conductivity minimum indicates the interplay between the electronic and phonon responses, which has been shown to influence transport in Eu-based compounds hosting magnetic polarons~\cite{Yu2005}.
+The phonon peak near 3~THz~\cite{Krebber2023EuZn2P2PRB,PhysRevB.110.014421,Dutra2025GaEuZn2P2} lies outside the usable spectral range of the present experiment, preventing a reliable quantitative determination of its frequency, linewidth, and temperature evolution~\cite{SM}.
+Nevertheless, the conductivity minimum remains directly resolved and indicates the interplay between the electronic and phonon responses, which has been shown to influence transport in Eu-based compounds hosting magnetic polarons~\cite{Yu2005}.